Ralph McQuarrie: Star Wars

 While McQuarrie was working on visualisation work for Lucas, he was also commissioned by an executive of Ballantine Books, Judy-Lynn del Rey, to produce the cover art of the forthcoming novelization of Star Wars.
 The first edition of Star Wars: From the Adventures of Luke Skywalker went to press in 1976 featuring McQuarrie's version of Darth Vader's helmet on the cover.
 Like the film, the book was a runaway success, and McQuarrie began a long relationship with the publisher, producing the artwork for 22 further titles for Del Rey Books between 1978 and 1987.

 Star Trek

 Around the time that McQuarrie was completing his work on Star Wars, he was brought on board the design team for a planned cinematic production based on Gene Roddenberry's science fiction television series, Star Trek.
 Titled Star Trek: Planet of the Titans, the film was to feature a redesigned USS Enterprise starship, and McQuarrie was recruited to provide the visualizations.
 His triangular ship design has been likened to the appearance of the Star Destroyers featured in Star Wars.
 Star Trek: Planet of the Titans did not make it past the pre-production phase and the project was cancelled in 1977.
 The design was later used in 2017's Star Trek: Discovery as the basis of the titular ship.
+McQuarrie later returned to work on the 1986 film Star Trek IV: The Voyage Home.